habedi/PracticalMachineLearning/README.md

 * [PyG](https://pytorch-geometric.readthedocs.io/en/latest/): "PyG (PyTorch Geometric) is a library built upon PyTorch to easily write and train Graph Neural Networks (GNNs) for a wide range of applications related to structured data."---PyG's documentation
 * [Nodevectors](https://github.com/VHRanger/nodevectors): A Python package with fast and sclable implementations for some popular vertex embedding algorithms
 * [JGraphT](https://jgrapht.org/): JGraphT now supports Python
+* [DGL](https://www.dgl.ai/): Deep graph library is a Python package for using deep learning algorithms on graph data.
+It can use PyTorch, TensorFlow, or Apache MXNet as its backend.

 ## Additional Useful Resources